-ShantiWorks is holding training sessions at our Richmond premises on the third Thursday of each month (9:30am -1:00pm).
+ShantiWorks is holding training sessions at our Richmond premises on the third Friday of each month (9:30am -1:00pm).

 These sessions will provide professional development in a range of areas with the aim to support participants in developing their ethics, theories and practice in their work.
 These areas include working with a feminist lens, understanding and unpacking commonly used models and frameworks, and deepening our understanding of working with victim-survivors and perpetrators of family violence.

 May – The Politics of Culture in Female Genital Mutilation/Cutting

 Cost: $110 + GST

 As a cultural practice, the topic of Female Genital Mutilation/Cutting (FGM/C) is highly politicised in both international and national platforms.
 Often mistaken as a religious practice, the impacts of looking at FGM/C through a white cultural lens has led to the stigmatisation of communities in public spaces resulting in government-led paternalistic approaches to ‘eradicate’ the practice.
 This mini workshop will offer a space for workers to think critically on:

 - FGM/C and gender inequality

 - Cultural hierarchy and white saviour mentality

 - The politics in our use of language

 This training is suitable for those working and supporting women and their families from communities that traditionally practice FGM/C. This includes workers from divers sectors in health, community, education, state and local government, not for profit agencies, social policy and justice.